dennisdevio/dennisdevio/README.md

 ### Hi there 👋 My name is Dennis 🤓

-😄 I am studying Full Stack Software Development at Code Institute.
+😄 Recently graduated from Code Institute's Full Stack Software Development Programme

-🌱 Currently working on my 4th and final Milestone Project as part of the programme assessment.

-🔍 Check it out below.
+🌱 Currently on the hunt for my first Junior Dev Position!

 📫 How to reach me: <a href="https://www.linkedin.com/in/dennischmielewski/" target="_blank">Dennis Chmielewski</a>

+🔍 Check out my Programme Milestone Projects below.

 ### Diplomas & Certificates